 - You can use whatever veggies you have on hand such as butternut squash, summer squash, celery, or mushrooms.

-- Transform this chili into a soup by pureeing half of the chili mixture before adding the corn.
+- Transform this three bean vegetarian chili into a soup by pureeing half of the chili mixture before adding the corn.

 Three bean chili is great with any combination of beans.
 The most popular are kidney, cannelllini, pinto, or black beans.
 You can use whatever three bean combination you like.